plake06/ec-sdk/plugins/kepware/README.md

         -pxy http://PITC-Zscaler-Americas-Cincinnati3PR.proxy.corporate.ge.com:80 \
         -plg
 ```
-The -plg (Plugin) flag here indicates that you would like the agent to launch the plugin app based on your plugins.yml settings from the step one.
+The -plg (Plugin) flag here indicates that you would like the agent to launch the plugin app based on your plugins.yml settings from the previous step.

 At this stage you should be seeing your data streaming overhelmingly by subscribing to your Predix Eventhub instance.
 If not, you may again join our [internal usergroup](https://www.flowdock.com/app/ge-developer-cloud/ec-usergroup) or the contact/contributor list below for the usage

-### More Tips

 the Data-Ingestion team led by Kenneth Shum<kenneth.shum@ge.com>, Chris Rutherford<Chris.Rutherford@ge.com>, Supply-Chain Leader Nate Arnold<nathaniel.arnold@ge.com>